TypQxQ/KTC/Dev_doc.md

 - init_order = INDEPENDENT:   And in relation to the parent tool.
 - force_deselect_when_parent_deselects = False
 - parent_tool = ""

+### KtcTool (all optional)
+tool_number = None:     For use with "T#" gcode commands in by slicer.
+Defaults to not using. toolchanger = Default:  Toolchanger this is on, defaults to Default changer.

 ## Base clases defined in ktc.py